 What do Apple CEO Tim Cook, Oscar winner Octavia Spencer, American Idol Taylor Hicks and a Labrador named Bell have in common?
 All of them have received training at Auburn University in Alabama.
 But while all the three humans are accomplished in their fields, no one among them is known for fighting terrorist threats like Bell.

-Bell is among the dogs at Auburn University who were trained to be Vapor Wake Labradors.
+Bell is among the dogs at Auburn University who were trained to be Vapor Detection Labradors.
 Our VW dogs are capable of sniffing explosives or explosive materials in the air, in large areas and can track their sources, whether the source is stationary or are moving.
-This skill is harnessed over months of training at Auburn University and our Vapor Wake Academy.
-A Vapor Wake Dog training investment is typically around $18,000 to $20,000.
+This skill is harnessed over months of training at Auburn University and our Vapor Detection Academy.
+A Vapor Detection Dog training investment is typically around $18,000 to $20,000.
 In reality, that’s not so much if you consider what these K9s can do for peace and security.

 The world has seen a series of incidents which cost many human lives.
 There have been bombings in Thailand, Bolivia, and Algeria.
 And in the U.S. there is a rising number of mass shooting events in the last decade.
 Police and Military forces have to look at new and innovative ways to prevent attacks like these in the future.
 Our lovable Labradors might be the step in the right direction.